fastlane/docs/docs/actions/produce.md

   -j, --platform STRING The platform to use (optional) (PRODUCE_PLATFORM) -m, --language STRING Primary Language (e.g. 'English', 'German') (PRODUCE_LANGUAGE) -c, --company_name STRING The name of your company.
-Only required if it's the first app you create (PRODUCE_COMPANY_NAME) -i, --skip_itc [VALUE] Skip the creation of the app on iTunes Connect (PRODUCE_SKIP_ITC) -d, --skip_devcenter [VALUE] Skip the creation of the app on the Apple Developer Portal (PRODUCE_SKIP_DEVCENTER) -s, --itc_users ARRAY Array of iTunes Connect users.
+Only required if it's the first app you create (PRODUCE_COMPANY_NAME) -i, --skip_itc [VALUE] Skip the creation of the app on App Store Connect (PRODUCE_SKIP_ITC) -d, --skip_devcenter [VALUE] Skip the creation of the app on the Apple Developer Portal (PRODUCE_SKIP_DEVCENTER) -s, --itc_users ARRAY Array of App Store Connect users.
 If provided, you can limit access to this newly created app for users with the App Manager, Developer, Marketer or Sales roles (ITC_USERS)
-  -b, --team_id STRING The ID of your Developer Portal team if you're in multiple teams (PRODUCE_TEAM_ID) -l, --team_name STRING The name of your Developer Portal team if you're in multiple teams (PRODUCE_TEAM_NAME) -k, --itc_team_id [VALUE] The ID of your iTunes Connect team if you're in multiple teams (PRODUCE_ITC_TEAM_ID) -p, --itc_team_name STRING The name of your iTunes Connect team if you're in multiple teams (PRODUCE_ITC_TEAM_NAME)
+  -b, --team_id STRING The ID of your Developer Portal team if you're in multiple teams (PRODUCE_TEAM_ID) -l, --team_name STRING The name of your Developer Portal team if you're in multiple teams (PRODUCE_TEAM_NAME) -k, --itc_team_id [VALUE] The ID of your App Store Connect team if you're in multiple teams (PRODUCE_ITC_TEAM_ID) -p, --itc_team_name STRING The name of your App Store Connect team if you're in multiple teams (PRODUCE_ITC_TEAM_NAME)
 ```

 ## Enabling / Disabling Application Services